ChatSift/AMA/README.md

 ## Self hosting

 This repository contains source code for the bot itself under [packages/bot](./packages/bot/).
-Our Docker images are pushed to DockerHub under the ChatSift org with the format `projectname_microservice`, e.g. `chatsift/ama_bot`.
+A Docker image that can be used for running anything in this monorepo is available on DockerHub under `chatsift/ama`.

 ---